christinedraper/knife-topo/README.md

 ## knife topo export <a name="export"></a>

-	knife topo export [ TOPOLOGY [ NODE ... ]
+	knife topo export [ NODE ... ]

-Exports the specified topology as JSON.
+Exports the nodes into a topology JSON.

 If the topology does not already exist, an outline for a new topology will be exported.
 The exported JSON can be used as the basis for a new topology definition.